Ten Things You Didn’t Know About Starlink

 Starlink, the high-speed, low latency satellite internet service operated by SpaceX, has been in operation since late 2020.
 Now that Starlink has some history under its belt, I thought it would be fun to look back and remember some of the fun things they have done along the way.

-If you aren’t familiar with the term “easter egg”, it’s basically an unexpected or hidden feature that software developers add into a program.
+Starlink loves easter eggs and hidden details.
+If you aren’t familiar with the term easter egg, it’s basically an unexpected or hidden feature that software developers add into a program.
 Not only do the developers have a bit of fun creating the easter eggs, the end users also get a nice surprise when they eventually find one.
+This is a list of my 10 favorite Starlink easter eggs and fun facts.

-1. Microsoft “Clippy” parody in early Starlink app versions
+1. Microsoft “Clippy” parody in the Starlink app

 This one goes way back to the early beta testing phase of Starlink.
 In late 2020, Starlink had launched less than 1,000 of their satellites for the service.
 But they had enough to support several thousand beta testers.